brianhouse/art_and_code/assignments/08_final_project/description.md

 When the extension is up and running, you'll point your browser at the URL showing on Chrome Web Server, which will look something like http://127.0.0.1:8887

+(If you have installed the extension, but you can't figure out how to launch it, [visit this link](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb/).)

 Once that is all up and running, you'll be able to load images, sounds, and even videos into your sketches.
 For sound, you'll also need to have the p5.sound addon loaded.
 That happens in the HTML with another link to a script:

 ```html